 Get-AppxPackage *edge* | Remove-AppxPackage

 This should remove the app.
-Alternatively, you can navigate to the Windows Apps install location:
+Alternatively, you can navigate to the Windows Apps installation location.

-And right-click the Microsoft Edge folder, Microsoft.MicrosoftEdge_8wekyb3d8bbwe, and select Properties, where you can set the folder and all its contents to Read-Only (make sure the checkbox shows a checkmark, not a square).
+Right-click the Microsoft Edge folder, Microsoft.MicrosoftEdge_8wekyb3d8bbwe, and select Properties.
+There, you can set the folder and all its contents to Read-Only (ensure the checkbox displays a checkmark, not a square).
 This will prevent Windows from making changes to the folder.

-Solution 4: Disabling Edge from Launching upon Restart
+Solution 4: Disable Edge from Launching Upon Restart.

-We will make use of the Registry Editor to stop Edge from launching upon the start of your computer.
-Do note that the registry editor is a powerful tool and changing keys which you have no knowledge about can bring discrepancies in your operating system.
+We will make use of the Registry Editor to prevent Edge from launching upon the start of your computer.
+Please note that the Registry Editor is a powerful tool, and changing keys without proper knowledge can introduce discrepancies in your operating system.

 - Press Windows + R to launch the Run application.
-Type “regedit” in the dialogue box and press Enter.
+Type “regedit” in the dialog box and press Enter.

-- Set the currently set value to zero “0”.
-Press Ok to save changes and exit.
+- Set the current value to zero (0).
+Press OK to save changes and exit.

-Some users were able to get rid of the browser by simply unpinning it from their taskbar but it first needs to be stopped from the task manager as well in order to unpin it.
-In order to do this:
+Some users were able to remove the browser by simply unpinning it from their taskbar; however, it first needs to be stopped from the task manager as well in order to unpin it.
+To accomplish this:

-- In the task manager, click on the “Processes” list and then click on Microsoft Edge from the currently running processes.
+- In the Task Manager, click on the “Processes” list, and then select Microsoft Edge from the currently running processes.

-- After clicking on Microsoft Edge, click on the “End Task” button to end it from running in the background.
+- After clicking on Microsoft Edge, click the “End Task” button to stop it from running in the background.

-- After this, closeout of the task manager and press “Windows’ + “E” to launch the Windows Explorer.
+- After this, close out the Task Manager and press “Windows” + “E” to launch Windows Explorer.